View as Map

 Las Originales Carnitas El Michoacano

 The food truck “Carnitas El Michoacano” officially completed its transition into its first brick-and-mortar location — rebranding to Las Originales Carnitas El Michoacano.
-Tacos and an array of salsas — the familiar and beloved menu is all there with the addition of an air-conditioned dining room.
-They’ve also kept the menu simple: Tacos de Carnitas, Tacos de Chicharron, Tacos de Birria, and Tacos de Cabeza.
+With tacos and an array of salsas, the familiar and beloved menu is all there with the addition of an air-conditioned dining room.
+The menu has remained simple: Tacos de Carnitas, Tacos de Chicharron, Tacos de Birria, and Tacos de Cabeza.
 Give them a warm welcome in their new home!

 (Photo Courtesy of Maico Restaurant Mexican Food)